anvilistas/anvil-extras/docs/guides/components/multi_select_dropdown.rst

 :background: String

-    Sets the button background color.
+    Sets the button and popover background color.
 Note that this property only affects the basic button appearance and may not provide the visual consistency needed for complex themes.
 For more fine-grained control over all styling aspects including hover states, active states, and popover appearance, see the `Styling`_ section.

 :foreground: String

     Sets the button text color.
-This property sets the color directly on the button element, allowing your global CSS styles to work naturally.
-For more fine-grained control over all styling aspects including hover states, active states, and popover appearance, see the `Styling`_ section.
+For more fine-grained control over all styling aspects including hover states, active states, and options appearance, see the `Styling`_ section.

 Events